WAAS Program on Abolition of Nuclear Weapons

 A meeting on nuclear abolition was also organized by SEED-WAAS in Zagreb in April 2007.

-In May 2007 Futures Journal published an article by Jasjit, Manpreet Sethi and Garry on “Abolishing Nuclear Weapons”, which was based on their presentation at WFS annual conference in Toronto.
+In May 2007 Futures Journal published an article by Jasjit Singh, Manpreet Sethi and Garry Jacobs on “Abolishing Nuclear Weapons”, which was based on their presentation at WFS annual conference in Toronto.

 In February 2008, another meeting was organized in collaboration with GSI in New York on “Weaponization of Outer Space”.

 In Spring 2008, WAAS collaborated with the World Federation of UN Associations (WFUNA) on a global student essay contest to promote the goal of nuclear abolition.
 WAAS/WFUNA organized a week-long event in Geneva, initiated and sponsored by WAAS and co-chaired by Hans Blix.
-WAAS was represented by Bob and John.
+WAAS was represented by Robert van Harten and John Cox.

 An article entitled “Universal Nuclear Disarmament” by Manpreet Sethi was published in Cadmus Issue 2 in April 2011.